Computational Technologies for Fashion Recommendation: A Survey: Introduction

 \textbf{Contribution of this survey.} The goal of this survey is to thoroughly review the literature on computational fashion recommendations.
 It provides a panorama through which readers can quickly understand the research area of fashion recommendation.
-To the best of our knowledge, this is the first survey that focuses on fashion recommendations with advanced machine learning, data mining, and computer vision technologies.
 The key contributions of this survey are as follows:

 \begin{itemize} \item It reviews the fashion recommendation research under a proper categorization of tasks, each has a distinct problem formulation and research focus.
-Moreover, it summarizes experimental settings under this topic including model input, dataset, and evaluation protocols, which can help researchers new to this area to make an easy start to their studies. \item It systematically summarizes existing methods for each fashion recommendation sub-task, demonstrating its developing directions.
-On top of that, it also discusses research limitations in each sub-task, offering a comprehensive survey on methodology. \item It discusses the challenges of fashion recommendation, as well as its uniqueness and how it differs from general recommender systems or recommendations in other domains, which have been overlooked in most previous research papers. \item It emphasizes several important perspectives and remaining gaps in the research of fashion recommendation, and also points out promising directions for future work in this area. \item It analyses the industrial needs and academic research outcomes, which offers deep insights and also facilitates discussions on how the fashion industry can really benefit from the development of recommendations as well as other relevant technologies. \end{itemize}
+Moreover, it summarizes experimental settings under this topic including model input, dataset, and evaluation protocols, which can help researchers new to this area to make an easy start to their studies. \item It discusses the challenges and uniqueness of fashion, also how it differs from recommendations in general or other domains, which have been overlooked in most previous research papers. \item It systematically summarizes existing methods for each fashion recommendation sub-task, demonstrating its developing directions.
+On top of that, it discusses research limitations in each sub-task, offering a comprehensive survey on methodology. \item It emphasizes several important perspectives and remaining gaps in the research of fashion recommendation, and also points out promising directions for future work in this area. \item It analyses the industrial needs and academic research outcomes, which facilitates discussions on how the fashion industry can really benefit from the development of recommendation and other relevant technologies. \end{itemize}